 How to Find Help Treating an Eating Disorder

 An eating disorder is characterized by an extreme disruption in regular eating habits, whether it is eating too little or eating too much.
-Eating disorders involve extreme disturbances in eating behaviors—following rigid diets, bingeing on food in secret, throwing up after meals, obsessively counting calories.
+Eating disorders involve extreme disturbances in eating behavior; following rigid diets, bingeing on food in secret, throwing up after meals or obsessively counting calories.
 But eating disorders are more complicated than just unhealthy dietary habits.
-According to the National Institute of Mental Health, a person may start out eating less or more than usual, and then the habit spirals out of control.
+According to the National Institute of Mental Health a person may start out eating less or more than usual and then the habit spirals out of control.

-Some types of eating disorders include anorexia nervosa, bulimia nervosa and binge eating disorder.
+Some types of eating disorders are anorexia nervosa, bulimia nervosa and binge eating disorder.
 Both males and females are susceptible.
 It is not unusual for eating disorders to coexist with other anxiety disorders, depression or substance abuse.
 Eating disorders can be treated and are real illnesses.

-Steps You Can Take to Help Someone with an Eating Disorder
+Steps You Can Take To Help Someone With An Eating Disorder

-When you see a close friend or loved one struggling with an eating disorder, the obvious impulse is to help.
+When you see a close friend or loved one struggling with an eating disorder the obvious impulse is to help.
 But knowing the right steps to take can be difficult.

-If you suspect an eating disorder in someone you love, educate yourself about the disorder.
-Then, talk to your friend.
+If you suspect an eating disorder in someone you love educate yourself about the disorder.
+Then talk to that friend.
 Treating an eating disorder varies from one person to another.
-Talk therapy and behavioral therapy are very effective for some, whereas others may need medications, such as antipsychotics, antidepressants, antipsychotics or mood stabilizers.
-For some people, a combination of treatment methods is necessary for recovery.
+Talk therapy and behavioral therapy are very effective for some whereas others may need medications such as antipsychotics, antidepressants, antipsychotics or mood stabilizers.
+For some people a combination of treatment methods is necessary for recovery.

 It is important to take this into consideration and be prepared to deal with the person if they respond with anger or denial.
 Feeling angry or denying that there is something wrong does not mean that the problem does not exist.